A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results with mechanical relaxation

 \subsection{Water-air shock tube}

 As a first test case of this section, we consider the instantaneous mechanical relaxation for the water-air shock tube described in Section \ref{ssec:water_air_shock_homogeneous}.
 We employ the fine mesh.
 The solution obtained considering the approximated jump relations for the 5-equation model of Kapila is reported for reference.
 A good agreement is established for all the schemes, in particular for what concerns the HLLC-type schemes (Figure \ref{fig:water_air_shock_relax_instantaneous}).
-Notice that, when the mechanical relaxation is considered, we can establish a stable solution with the Rusanov flux also at $C = 0.9$.
-One can easily notice that the HLLC-type wave-propagation scheme and the HLLC for the conservative portion of the system in combination with the treatment of the non-conservative terms converge towards the same numerical solution.
+Notice that, when the mechanical relaxation is considered, we can establish a physically meaningful solution with the Rusanov flux also at $C = 0.9$.
+One can easily notice that the HLLC-type wave-propagation scheme and the HLLC for the conservative portion of the system in combination with the treatment of the non-conservative terms converge towards the same numerical solution, even though the HLLC-type wave-propagation scheme exhibits slightly lower errors, when these are measured with respect to the solution obtained from the 5-equation model with approximated jump relations (Table \ref{tab:relative_errors_water_air_shock_relaxed_fine}).